TRICARE Costs 2025 – Premiums, Copays and What You’ll Act…

 TRICARE provides health coverage for military members, retirees, and their families.
-Knowing the costs for each plan helps you choose the right coverage and budget for healthcare expenses.
-Here’s a comprehensive breakdown of 2025 TRICARE costs across all major plan options.
+But “TRICARE” isn’t just one thing — it’s a collection of plans with very different cost structures.
+Knowing what you’ll pay under each option helps you choose the right coverage and budget for healthcare expenses without surprises.

 Healthcare documents representing TRICARE costs and coverage

-TRICARE Prime is a managed care option with assigned primary care managers and the lowest out-of-pocket costs.
-Active duty members pay nothing for TRICARE Prime.
+TRICARE Prime is the managed care option with assigned primary care managers and the lowest out-of-pocket costs.
+If you’re active duty, you pay absolutely nothing for TRICARE Prime.
+That’s right, zero.
+It’s one of those benefits that’s easy to take for granted until you see what civilians pay for comparable coverage.

-2025 TRICARE Prime enrollment fees (retirees and families):
+2025 TRICARE Prime enrollment fees (for retirees and their families):

 • Family: $371.64/year ($30.97/month)